NOBODY-Team/archive/proposals/README.md

 ### [I] = In Review

 > [!NOTE]
 > Proposal additions have have a small delay between being submitted and appearing in the archive.
-If you were expecting a new proposal to be present, come back in 30m-2h
+If you were expecting a new proposal to be present, it should appear in about 30 minutes to two hours.

 # Proposal List